dillonkearns/elm-graphql/README.md

 ## Overview

 `dillonkearns/elm-graphql` is an Elm package and accompanying command-line code generator that creates type-safe Elm code for your GraphQL endpoint.
-You don't write any decoders for your API with `graphqelm`, instead you simply select which fields you would like, similar to a standard GraphQL query but in Elm.
+You don't write any decoders for your API with `dillonkearns/elm-graphql`, instead you simply select which fields you would like, similar to a standard GraphQL query but in Elm.
 For example, this GraphQL query

 ```graphql
 query {